Concert (U.S. Premiere)

 Concert is presented with support from Culture Ireland—Promoting Irish Arts Worldwide.

-Colin Dunne is a leading figure in the world of traditional Irish dance, perhaps best known internationally for his performances and choreography in Riverdance and Dancing on Dangerous Ground, he has been working as an independent performer, maker and teacher since 2001.
+Colin Dunne is a leading figure in the world of traditional Irish dance.
+Perhaps best known internationally for his performances and choreography in Riverdance and Dancing on Dangerous Ground, he has been working as an independent performer, maker and teacher since 2001.